Riggs Asset Managment Co. Inc. Has $385,000 Stock Holdings in The Procter & Gamble Company (NYSE:PG)

 Riggs Asset Managment Co.
-Inc. grew its position in The Procter & Gamble Company (NYSE:PG) by 33.6% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 2,793 shares of the company’s stock after acquiring an additional 703 shares during the quarter.
+Inc. boosted its position in The Procter & Gamble Company (NYSE:PG) by 33.6% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 2,793 shares of the company’s stock after buying an additional 703 shares during the quarter.
 Riggs Asset Managment Co.
-Inc.’s holdings in The Procter & Gamble were worth $385,000 as of its most recent SEC filing.
+Inc.’s holdings in The Procter & Gamble were worth $385,000 at the end of the most recent reporting period.

-A number of equities research analysts have weighed in on PG shares.
-Deutsche Bank Aktiengesellschaft lifted their price objective on The Procter & Gamble from $145.00 to $150.00 and gave the company a “buy” rating in a report on Thursday, October 8th.
-Jefferies Financial Group boosted their price target on The Procter & Gamble from $153.00 to $166.00 and gave the company a “buy” rating in a research note on Monday.
-SunTrust Banks increased their price objective on The Procter & Gamble from $115.00 to $120.00 in a research note on Wednesday, July 22nd.
-Morgan Stanley boosted their target price on shares of The Procter & Gamble from $144.00 to $158.00 and gave the company an “overweight” rating in a research note on Monday, October 5th.
-Finally, Barclays reiterated a “buy” rating on shares of The Procter & Gamble in a research report on Sunday, August 2nd.
-Three investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $136.60.
+Several equities research analysts have recently weighed in on PG shares.
+Deutsche Bank Aktiengesellschaft increased their price objective on The Procter & Gamble from $145.00 to $150.00 and gave the company a “buy” rating in a research report on Thursday, October 8th.
+SunTrust Banks raised their price target on shares of The Procter & Gamble from $115.00 to $120.00 in a research report on Wednesday, July 22nd.
+Morgan Stanley upped their price objective on shares of The Procter & Gamble from $144.00 to $158.00 and gave the company an “overweight” rating in a research report on Monday, October 5th.
+Barclays reiterated a “buy” rating on shares of The Procter & Gamble in a research note on Sunday, August 2nd.
+Finally, Jefferies Financial Group boosted their price target on The Procter & Gamble from $153.00 to $166.00 and gave the company a “buy” rating in a research note on Monday.
+Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+The Procter & Gamble has a consensus rating of “Buy” and an average price target of $136.60.

 The Procter & Gamble Company Profile